POOL & SPA INTERIORS

 These surfaces start off cheap but can get expensive once swimming pool designs begin using custom colors, pebble or glass beads are added to the mix.

-The alternative to plaster is a fully tiled interior.
+The alternative to plaster for Salt Lake City pool design is a fully tiled interior.

 The installation of either ceramic tiles or glass mosaics can be significantly more expensive however it is becoming the best option for clients seeking a high end finish.

 Outlined below is some further information of the different grades of interior finishes and their relative costs.

 The most luxurious and durable of all interior surfaces, tiles are the most expensive option for any pool and spa interior.

 Whilst it is traditional to use a tile around the waterline of a pool or spa extending those tiles into the rest of the interior is becoming more and more popular.